hilbix/tino/snakeoil/tresorit.md

 The correct way would be:

 - Secure inhouse communication (where "inhouse" is the TresorIt ecosystem here, so between all customaers) in a transparent way
-  - This includes no way for TresorIt to offer Key Escrow (like Threema)
+  - This includes no way for TresorIt to offer Key Escrow (like Threema is unable to decrypt messages)
 - Plus secure outside communication
   - Which then comes with some addition burden, that is, the new outside participant first must create some (volatile?) identity in the ecosystem